-Central Texan city of Georgetown is the site of the Southwestern University, the oldest Texan college, but also a perfect place for raising children.
+Central Texan city of Georgetown is the site of the Southwestern University, the oldest Texan college, but also one of the best cities to raise a family in the US.
 There is steady growth in the value of homes (almost three-quarters of which are owned by the residents), lots of parks, and low crime rates.
 It shares, however, the downside that comes with living in the Lone Star State – high property tax.

 More on the plus side, educational institutions are top-notch, and Georgetown is the first Texan town that entirely went on renewable energy sources.
 That caused heftier utility bills, but the value of homes remains quite affordable, with average home price at 307,000 USD

 Georgetown also has several historic districts and a public library.

 One of the hidden gems of the Dallas-Fort Worth metro area, Frisco is what you might call a paradise for children.
 We are yet to see a youngster untouched by the opportunity to visit the National Video Game Museum with its collection of arcades and rare consoles.
 Or the possibility to enjoy interactive exhibitions in Sci-Tech Discovery Center.
 And that’s before we mention parks and playgrounds.